Frequently Asked Questions

 If the child cannot live safely in the family home, the child welfare workers will make arrangements to temporarily or permanently place the child in another home where he or she can be cared for.
 This is called placing the child “in care.”
 The first choice for a caregiver in this situation would usually be a kin connection or a foster family.

 Although First Nation children represent less than 6% of the child population in Canada (Statistics Canada), they comprise an estimated 26% of children who are placed in out of home care during a child protection investigation.
-The percentage of Aboriginal children in child welfare systems reaches 60% to 78% in some provinces and territories.
-The rate of Aboriginal overrepresentation is growing larger since each year Aboriginal children are brought into care of the welfare system at an increasing rate.
+The percentage of Indigenous children in child welfare systems reaches 60% to 78% in some provinces and territories.
+The rate of Indigenous overrepresentation is growing larger since each year Indigenous children are brought into care of the welfare system at an increasing rate.

 - Fully delegated agencies which are authorized under provincial/territorial child welfare laws to provide a full range of child welfare services including investigations of reports of child abuse and neglect;